 - Insulation: insulating both the coop itself and providing extra bedding material (such as straw) will provide chickens with the warmth they need.
 Backyard Chickens has a great article on the Deep Litter Method, if you’d like to learn more.

 - Heating: if you choose to heat your coop (a hotly debated topic among chicken keepers), the Little Giant® Brooder Lamp can be used to supplement both heat and light, possibly increasing your egg yield in the winter months.
 Be sure to affix it very securely and keep it away from any flammable materials.
-Adding the API™ TCO35 Temperature Controlled Outlet can help to eliminate excess electricity usage by only turning on the lamp when the temperature reaches 35 degrees or below.

 - Ventilation: while you want to avoid exposure to drafts, ventilation is necessary to keep your coop and flock healthy.